Two-dimensional fluids via matrix hydrodynamics: Quantization and the Euler--Zeitlin equation

 \section{Quantization and the Euler--Zeitlin equation}

 Here are the steps leading to Zeitlin's model on the sphere: \begin{enumerate} \item The first ingredient is an explicit, finite-dimensional quantization of the Poisson algebra $(C^\infty(\Ss^2),\{\cdot,\cdot\})$.
-That is, a sequence of linear maps such that, in some sense, the Poisson bracket is approximated by the matrix commutator:
+That is, a sequence of linear maps such that the Poisson bracket is approximated by the matrix commutator in the spectral norm $\lVert\cdot\rVert_\infty$:

 where $\hbar \sim 1/N$.
 Notice that the convergence cannot be uniform in $\psi$ and $\omega$, since $C^\infty(\Ss^2)$ is infinite-dimensional.

 \item The projection maps $T_N$ should take the unit function $x\mapsto 1$ to the imaginary identity matrix $iI\in \mathfrak{u}(N)$.
 In particular, $T_N$ descends to a map between the quotient Lie algebras $C^\infty(\Ss^2)/\mathbb{R}$ and $\mathfrak{pu}(N) \equiv \mathfrak{u}(N)/i\mathbb{R}I$.\footnote{We refrain from identifying the Lie algebra $\mathfrak{pu}(N)$ with $\mathfrak{su}(N)$, since its Lie group $\mathrm{PU}(N)$ is different from $\mathrm{SU}(N)$.}